Protons Neutrons And Electrons In Chlorine

 Electron Configuration: Determining Chemical Behavior

 The arrangement of electrons around the nucleus dictates how an atom interacts with other atoms.
-Electrons occupy specific energy levels or shells, with each shell holding a limited number of electrons.
-The first shell, closest to the nucleus, can hold a maximum of 2 electrons.
+Now, electrons occupy specific energy levels or shells, with each shell holding a limited number of electrons.
+Day to day, the first shell, closest to the nucleus, can hold a maximum of 2 electrons.
 The second shell can hold up to 8 electrons, and the third shell can also hold up to 8 electrons (although it can hold more in certain circumstances).

 For chlorine, which has 17 electrons, the electron configuration is 1s² 2s² 2p⁶ 3s² 3p⁵.
 This means: